ComplexConnectionsLab/social-mixing-dynamics/data/README.md

 ## Important Note on Raw Data

+The mobile phone data that support the findings of this study were acquired by Sony from Cuebiq.
 Due to contractual and privacy obligations, we are unable to share the raw mobile phone data.
-The mobile phone data that support the findings of this study were acquired by Sony from Cuebiq.
-Restrictions apply to the availability of these data, which were used under license for this study.
 However, researchers interested in the raw data can negotiate with Cuebiq access to this specific dataset.
 Detailed information on how to request access to the data, along with its conditions and limitations, can be found at Cuebiq - Data for Good program [Cuebiq - Data for Good program](https://www.cuebiq.com/about/data-for-good/).

 ## About the Aggregated Data